YueLiu/NeuralTripleTranslation/README.md

 ### KG embeddings training

 We learned the 100-dimension embeddings from 2,497,196 DBpedia triples that includes 1,238,671 distinct entities and 3,359 relations using the TransE model.
+The code is modified based on this *[Open-Source Package for Knowledge Embedding](https://github.com/thunlp/OpenKE)*

 ### Default Run